Calisen’s strategy will focus on the following areas:

 Deliver contracted growth in the British MAP segment

 Calisen’s strategy is to grow its base of revenue-generating meters and continue to provide its existing customers with excellent services.
-As at 30 September 2020, Calvin Capital’s contracted installation pipeline for MAP contracts, based on management estimates, was approximately 7.5 million meters.
-As the nationwide roll-out of SMETS2 meters accelerates, Calisen continues to convert its contracted installation MAP pipeline into revenue-generating meters.
+As at 31 December 2020, Calvin Capital’s installation pipeline for MAP contracts, based on management estimates, was over 7.2 million meters.
+As the nationwide roll-out of SMETS2 meters progresses, Calisen continues to convert its contracted installation MAP pipeline into revenue-generating meters.

 Continue build-out of Calisen’s smart meter pipeline

-Calisen also seeks to increase its base of revenue-generating meters by winning more MAP contracts with independent energy retailers, who have been making up a growing portion of the British energy retail segment.
-Unlike Big 6 energy retailers, they typically do not have their own installation workforce, in which case they require a MAP which can provide an integrated service offering, including the installation of smart meters.
+Calisen also seeks to increase its base of revenue-generating meters by winning more MAP contracts with other Energy Retailers, who make up a growing portion of the British energy retail segment.

 Expand into adjacent areas and international markets